I. The significance of ventilation

 1) Principle: Overall ventilation is to ventilate the entire room.

-Overall ventilation is also called dilution ventilation.
+Overall ventilation is also known as dilution ventilation.

 Location of air supply and exhaust vents for general ventilation:

 When designing a comprehensive ventilation system, a basic principle should be observed: clean air should be sent directly to the staff’s location or to a place with a low level of pollutants.

 Common types to send and exhaust air include top delivery with top exhaust, bottom delivery with top exhaust, middle delivery and double exhaust etc.

 For specific applications, the following principles should be followed:

 - The air inlet should be located upwind of the exhaust vent;

 - The air intake should be located close to the staff’s location or in an area with a low concentration of pollutants;

 - Exhaust vents should be located in areas of high pollutant concentration;